Sonora Northwest Mexico, Mexico Travel Guide

 Similar necessary amenities, but on a smaller scale.

-Minimal amenities, mainly for regional and charter flights to Puerto Peñasco.
+Minimal amenities, mainly for area-specific and charter flights to Puerto Peñasco.

-Baja Ferries operates from Guaymas (Sonora) to Santa Rosalía (Baja California Sur), transporting transportation and passengers.
-Other routes connect The Gateway to the sea of cortez to mainland Sinaloa.
+Baja Ferries operates from Guaymas (Sonora) to Santa Rosalía (The Baja peninsula Sur), transporting getting around and passengers.
+Other routes connect The Gateway to the sea of cortez to the continental part Sinaloa.

-Puerto Peñasco has a small cruise terminal, mainly for regional tours.
+Puerto Peñasco features a little the cruise port, mainly for regional tours.
 Guaymas port accommodates cruise ships occasionally.

 Immigration procedures are similar to air travel (passport, FMM).
 Ports like Guaymas and Puerto Peñasco have taxis and local bus connections.